LiquidLore - British Columbia

 Description

-The put in is at the Callaghan/Cheakamus confluence, quickly running the Cal-Cheak down to the head of the canyon.
+The put in is at the Callaghan/Cheakamus confluence, where you quickly run the Cal-Cheak down to the head of the canyon.
 Turning off highway 99 at the Daisy Lake FSR (follow the signs for Whistler Bungee) you can put in at a number of places including the Cal-Cheak campsite or the bridge over the Cheakamus about 1 km from the highway.
 Alternatively you can start at the Cal-Cheak take out if you know where it is.

 Daisy Lake Canyon The rapid under the bungee bridge.